zayar-htun/Marker-Hub-Job-form/README.md

 - **Overtime and Double Time Calculation:**
 - Seamlessly handles overtime and double time calculations.

-- **Custom Mathematical Formulas:**
-  - Users have the flexibility to add and customize mathematical formulas to meet specific requirements.

 - **Part-Time Wage Calculation:**
   - Automatic calculation of part-time wages.